krisrs1128/talks/2025/20250226/notes.md

 I realize this is a lot of notation, so if later you need a reminder for what anything means, please do ask.

-Before I move on are there any questions?
-(If no questions, asked them to relate this to PCA)
+!!Q: Before I move on are there any questions?
+(If no questions, asked them to relate this to PCA)!!

 ----
 **Topic Alignment: Method**
 Okay, so let's move on to topic alignment.
 This is going to allow us to work across scales, not just mixtures.